eried/Research/NanoVNA/v2/upgrade_v2.2_to_plus/README.md

-# Upgrade your NanoVNA v2 to v2 Plus
+# Modify your NanoVNA v2 for faster sweep

+**Update: the bootloader update described below is not needed anymore as the sweep timing can be adjusted in the firmware source.**

-If you have a NanoVNA v2.2 (check CONFIG/VERSION), you can upgrade it to v2 plus (v2.3) to get 2x faster sweep (200 points/s).
-Noise improvements.
+If you have a NanoVNA v2.2 (check CONFIG/VERSION), you can upgrade the sweep rate to 200 points/s.

+**The changes described will unlock faster sweep timing but does not upgrade your hardware to Plus and can increase noise floor on non-Plus hardware.**

 All credits to スメグマ from NanoVNA v2 [discord channel](https://discord.gg/jzNamxW).
 He created the bootloader for me and provided all other details.